xzyfer/us-travel-checklist/README.md

 * and most unfortunately, writting TODO lists.

 ### How can I help?
-Long story short, I'm travelling to San Fransisco for ~2 months (Aug/Sep) this year primarily, but by no means limited to, San Fransisco.
+Long story short, I'm travelling to San Francisco for ~2 months (Aug/Sep) this year primarily, but by no means limited to, San Francisco.
 I've been to the US before, spending the majority of my time in Las Vegas, NV.
 Looking for some fun stuff to do.
 The kinds of things the locals